 How It Works¶

-The Performance Check advisor runs a multi-phase pipeline (Phases 0–6) that detects the warehouse edition, then scans for data-type anti-patterns, caching misconfigurations, V-Order issues, statistics health problems, collation mismatches, and query regressions.
+The Performance Check advisor runs a multi-phase pipeline (Phases 0–7) that detects the warehouse edition, then scans for caching misconfigurations, V-Order issues, query regressions, data-type anti-patterns, statistics health problems, collation mismatches, and Custom SQL Pools configuration.

 Architecture Overview¶